 QMail Peek — Group 6, Code 73

 Non-blocking inbox check.
-The client asks the recipient’s beacon RAIDA for all pending .tell2 notifications newer than a caller-supplied timestamp.
+The client asks the recipient’s beacon RAIDA for all pending .tell notifications newer than a caller-supplied timestamp.
 The server returns immediately with a tell-list response, or an empty tell-list if there is no matching mail.

 Quick reference